-The University of Virginia School of Engineering and Applied Science’s online graduate engineering program has been named one of the 15 best in the country, according to U.S. News & World Report’s 2017 rankings of online higher education programs.
+The University of Virginia School of Engineering and Applied Science’s online graduate engineering program has been named among the top in the country according to two major rankings services.
+The program is No. 9 in BestColleges.com list of the best 25 online master’s degrees in the country, and No. 15 U.S. News & World Report’s 2017 rankings of online higher education programs.

-The news that UVA Engineering’s Online Professional Masters of Engineering Degrees program is among the top 15 follows a sharp upward trajectory in the rankings.
+The news that UVA Engineering’s Online Professional Masters of Engineering Degrees program is among the top in the country follows a sharp upward trajectory in the rankings.
 The program has moved up 39 places in U.S. News & World Report’s rankings since 2014; it was ranked 22nd last year.

 “Our online program provides individuals with engineering backgrounds the opportunity to pursue their master’s degrees without leaving their jobs,” said Professor William H. Guilford, UVA Engineering’s director of educational innovation.
 “This is an outstanding stepping stone for advancing their careers and for bringing advanced technologies and skills to the Commonwealth of Virginia.
 Two-thirds of our online students receive a raise or a promotion within six months of graduating.”